TimWatsonNZ/Raycaster2/README.md

   Some key listeners.

 Stage 2 - write system to find distance to closest obstacle.
+        - Create one ray coming out of player and draw on minimap.
+        - Find closest obstacle and march one step.
+        - March until distance < epsilon.
+        - Create other rays.

 Stage 3 - Translate these distances into graphics.